marcglasberg/asyncredux.com/flutter/connector/store-connector.md

 The connector pattern can easily be implemented with the `BuildContext` extensions, as [previously discussed](connector-pattern).

-However, Async Redux optionally provides three classes to help you implement the connector pattern in a more structured way:
+However, AsyncRedux optionally provides three classes to help you implement the connector pattern in a more structured way:

 * **`ViewModel`**: Contains only the information your dumb widget needs.